marklogic/ml-gradle/README.md

 AppDeployer is currently only taking advantage of REST API endpoints in MarkLogic 7; it will soon be enhanced to leverage all the new management endpoints in MarkLogic 8.

+Development for this can be done on the ml7 branch.

 Using AppDeployer is simple - just instantiate AppConfig, set whatever properties you need to, and then pass it into an implementation of AppDeployer.java (currently, Ml7AppDeployer.java).
 [DeployAppTest](https://github.com/rjrudin/ml-app-deployer/blob/master/src/test/java/com/marklogic/appdeployer/ml7/DeployAppTest.java) shows an example of this, which is shown below as well: